Camera and Robot Calibration#

 Possible causes:

-• Pattern not detected, image too dark or too bright
+• Pattern not detected (image too dark or overexposed)

 • Grid squares partially obscured

-• Excessive distortion, camera too close or too far
+• Excessive distortion (camera too close or far away)

 Solution:

-• Make sure the entire grid is visible and well illuminated
+• Make sure the entire grid is visible and well lit

 Recalibrate when:

-First system setup, mandatory.
-After changing the camera position.
+First system setup (mandatory).
+After changing the position of the camera.
 After moving the robot.
-If systematic picking errors are detected.
+If there are systematic picking errors.

 Robot Calibration#